Since 1989, NHPF has provided service-enriched housing for thousands of low and moderate income Americans.

 Today, our portfolio includes 61 properties providing 10,354 affordable housing units in 16 states and the District of Columbia.
 Throughout all these NHPF communities, we are committed to serving families with children, adults, and seniors.

 NHPF is committed to so much more than the “bricks and mortar” of affordable housing.
 The work we do doesn’t just put roofs over people’s heads—it builds communities and strives towards a more equitable and inclusive society.

 How does this manifest itself in affordable housing?
 We are working to ensure that racial equity, social justice and resident services are just as solidly built into today’s affordable housing as sound design, plumbing and electrical.

-Based on NHPF-commissioned research and other sources, we have also become acutely aware of new populations who are rapidly changing the current face of affordable housing.
-Baby Boomers, often underprepared for retirement, are leaving the workforce in numbers as high as 10,000 per day and find themselves in need of affordable housing, often for the first time in their lives.
+Based on NHPF-commissioned research and other sources, we are acutely aware of new populations who are rapidly changing the current face of affordable housing.
+Post-Pandemic, the US faces an influx of Baby Boomers, often underprepared for retirement, who are leaving the workforce in numbers as high as 10,000 per day and find themselves in need of affordable housing, often for the first time in their lives.

 They are joined by many families who find themselves “one paycheck away from homelessness,” stymied by college debt and fewer job opportunities.
 Along with the current uptick of “underemployed,” they too may enter the affordable housing market for the first time.